 //Should be added in the activity with the view, takes any number of views Instabug.setViewsAsPrivate(view1, view2, view3);

-This feature is available starting from the Essential Plan.
+This feature is enabled by default with screenshots if it's included in your plan.
 You can control it through the

 setReproStepsState Instabug builder method.